Does Fake Tan Cause Acne and Breakouts?

 Things To Avoid When Using Self-Tanner on Your Face

-There are so many things to remember to do when self-tanning your face, especially when you are worried about your acne or breakouts.
-There are also things you should not do when applying self-tanner to your face!
+There are several things to consider when self-tanning your face, especially if you are concerned about your acne or breakouts.

 - Avoid a thick orange line framing your face by using a cotton bud to extend the self-tanner past your hairline.

 - Try not to move your face too much when applying the self-tanner.
-This will cause the self-tanning products to move towards the natural lines of your face, which will emphasize your expression marks and even your wrinkles.
+This will cause the self-tanning products to move towards the natural lines of your face, which will emphasise your expression marks and even your wrinkles.
 Avoid drinking or eating straight after applying the product.

 - Do not forget to wash your hands after applying a self-tanner to your face.
 Forget to do this and you will be left with orange hands!